cj2094/apexpro-tradingview-connect/README.md

-# ApeX Pro Tradingview-Alert-Connector Tutorial
+# ApeX Pro apexpro-tradingview-connect Tutorial

 This tutorial is to help automate your trading strategies by connecting TradingView's alerts to ApeX Pro exchange's(https://pro.apex.exchange/trade) API.
 Here's a step-by-step guide.
 It's all free!!